 – Do not apply any lotions, oils or creams to your skin before bed and do not rub your towel on your skin to dry off — gently pat yourself dry instead!

-– Once the proper amount of time has passed, I rinse my body in the shower to get the excess product off from a spray tan… do NOT use hot water!!
-Lukewarm is fine, but it’s better to err on the cooler side.
-Also, you don’t want to use any soaps or other products at this point — you are JUST rinsing off the excess bronzer (*note: make sure to thoroughly scrub and rinse the bottom of your tub / shower floor because that excess bronzer can stain!).
+– Once the proper amount of time has passed, I rinse off in the shower to remove the guide color from the spray tan… do NOT use hot water!!
+Lukewarm water is fine, but it’s always better to err on the cooler side if you can.
+Also, you don’t want to use any soaps or other products at this point — you are just rinsing off the excess [guide] bronzer.

-If you follow these guidelines, your spray tan can last for up to two weeks with an even, gradual fade. *Note: I use this same method to prep my skin before using self-tanning products at home as well.
-I obviously prefer to get my tans done professionally instead of doing it myself, but sometimes you gotta do whatchya gotta do!
-(I’ll also share all about my favorite self-tanner soon!).
+If you follow these guidelines, your spray tan can last for up to two weeks with an even, gradual fade.
+I use this same method to prep my skin before using self-tanning products at home as well.
+I obviously prefer to get my tans done professionally instead of doing it myself (especially for events!), but sometimes you gotta do whatchya gotta do!

 I hope this guide was helpful for extending the life of your faux tan!